ekernf01/knockoffs_boolode/README.md

 ----

-Modified by Eric Kernfeld on 2021 Nov 19 to output protein levels and rates of change in addition to mRNA levels.
+We made some modifications in order to evaluate model-X knockoffs as a tool for causal inference about transcription.
+For more info on this project, see [the central repo](https://github.com/ekernf01/knockoffs_paper).
+The main modifications are to output protein levels and rates of change in addition to mRNA levels.
 New usage for toy networks:

 `python boolode.py --config config-files/beeline-inputs-synthetic.yaml`

-We made these modifications in order to evaluate model-X knockoffs as a tool for causal inference about transcription.
-For more info on this project, see [the central repo](https://github.com/ekernf01/knockoffs_paper).

 No changes were made to the installation; the existing `requirements.txt` was used.
 The original README follows.